xxcordeau/TIL/README.md

- declined.

-Select Save.

-Select Update workflow at the top-right of the workflow editor to apply your approval and any changes to your workflow.

-Set up approvals through your project settings
 Another way you can set up approvals for your business project:

 Select Project settings in project view navigation (horizontal navigation above your project’s view).